aandriat/MIT-FCCee/README.md

 This sample generation method is a one-step bash script from whizard card to delphes sample, with quick turaround time for modifications in center of mass energy and number of events, and is designed to be shared flexibly among users.

-#1.
-PROGRAM INSTALLATION
+1. PROGRAM INSTALLATION
 The instructions to install required programs were provided by Aram and are replicated here below with patches:

-#CMSSW Setup:
+CMSSW Setup:
 export SCRAM_ARCH=slc6_amd64_gcc491
 cmsrel CMSSW_7_6_3_patch2
 cd CMSSW_7_6_3_patch2/src/